JoshJanoe/SnakeGame/README.md

 @author Josh Janoe
 created February 24, 2021

+Version 0:
-Basic snake game created using online tutorial by Krohn - Education on YouTube Tutorial can be found at https://www.youtube.com/watch?v=9eQJAWhRHQg&feature=emb_logo Code for initial version can be found in Version0 folder, changes listed in most recent SnakeGame.java file
+Basic snake game created using online tutorial by Krohn - Education on YouTube.
+Tutorial can be found at https://www.youtube.com/watch?v=9eQJAWhRHQg&feature=emb_logo Code for initial version can be found in Version0 folder, changes listed in most recent SnakeGame.java file